Gol Gol

 Gol Gol has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified four projects likely to impact the region: Nichols Point Integrated Early Years Centre, Sandilong Ridge Estate, Mildura East Growth Area Strategic Framework, and Mildura Passenger Rail Return.
-The following details these key projects in order of relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified four projects likely impacting the area.
+Key projects are Nichols Point Integrated Early Years Centre, Sandilong Ridge Estate, Mildura East Growth Area Strategic Framework, and Mildura Passenger Rail Return.

 Professional plan users can use the search below to filter and access additional projects.